 Note that there isn’t a graphics card as a requirement.
 You could buy a $100 used laptop from five years ago that would meet or even exceed those requirements.

 Obviously, the more powerful of a PC you have, the better of an experience you’ll get from BlueStacks 5.
 You don’t need a beefy system, but if you have one, your games will run faster and smoother and you’ll be able to have more apps open at once without seeing lag.

 What version of Android does BS5 emulate?

-Obviously, it would be great if BlueStacks came with the latest version of Android or at least allowed you to upgrade it manually.
+Obviously, it would be great if the stable version of BlueStacks came with the latest version of Android or at least allowed you to upgrade it manually.
 However, that is not a feature of BlueStacks 5.